- Home

 Financial Aid Offer

 Your financial aid offer, also known as your financial aid package, is a conditional offer of financial aid you are eligible to receive for the academic year.
-The amount of aid offered is based on your Expected Family Contribution (EFC), financial need, outside resources, and availability of funds.
+The amount of aid offered is based on your Student Aid Index (SAI), financial need, outside resources, and availability of funds.

 Your initial financial aid award offer will generally be based on full-time enrollment (12 credits or greater) for an academic year (Fall and Spring semester) at Leeward CC, unless you are set to graduate at the end of the Fall, entering the Spring semester, or nearing your maximum timeframe (SAP).